popphp/docs/getting_started/routing.rst

 The router object facilitates the configuration and matching of the routes to access your application.
 It supports both HTTP and CLI routing.
 With it, you can establish valid routes along with any parameters that may be required with them.
+When the router object is created, it auto-detects in which environment the application is running and creates the appropriate route match object (HTTP or CLI) within the router object.
+The routes are then added to that route match object to be used to evaluate incoming application requests.

 **HTTP Route Example**